markdbenson/dapper/README.md

 * Layouts are developed using the Liquid templating engine.
 * Configuration is done extensively via YAML.

-## Contact

-If you have a feature request, or find issues with **Dapper** or with the documentation, please submit an issue and I'll take a look.

 # Tutorial

 ## Initialize a Project